Suzanna-Linn/slua/docs/future.md

 ### Will SLua scripts have more memory?

-**Not for the moment.**
+**Yes.**

-Scripts will stay at 64k, but Luau’s efficiency means we can achieve more within the same memory constraints.
+Scripts in SLua (and also LSL compiled to Lua) will have 128k, and Luau’s efficiency means we can achieve more than double compared to LSL.

 ### Will LSL continue to exist?